Unions, intersections and a one-shot quantum joint typicality lemma

-\item We then observe that the tilts of $\rho^{XZ} \otimes \rho^Y$, $\rho^{YZ} \otimes \rho^X$, $\rho^X \otimes \rho^Y \otimes \rho^Z$ alluded to in the previous point are more complicated than the simple tilting idea described earlier and analysed in Proposition~\ref{prop:tiltedspan}.
-To analyse these more complicated tilts, we define a {\em tilting matrix} $A$ and then define an $A$-tilt.
-We now define the `intersection' POVM element $\Pi$ to be the projector onto the complement of the $A$-tilted span of the complements of the supports of $\Pi^X$, $\Pi^Y$, $\Pi^{X,Y}$.
-We then show in Proposition~\ref{prop:generalisedtiltedspan} that an $A$-tilt of subspaces also gives rise to a union bound which, even though not as good as the upper bound of Proposition~\ref{prop:tiltedspan}, is still strong enough for the purpose of proving Property~\arabic{type1error} with lower bound $1 - O(\epsilon)$ under the projector $\Pi$;
+\item We now define the `intersection' POVM element $\Pi$ to be the projector onto the complement of the tilted span of the complements of the supports of $\Pi^X$, $\Pi^Y$, $\Pi^{X,Y}$.
+Using Proposition~\ref{prop:tiltedspan}, we can show that Property~\arabic{type1error} holds with lower bound $1 - O(\epsilon)$ under the projector $\Pi$;